Captain Ron Remsburg, Program Director, Nautical Science

 Captain Holly Scott, Vessel Captain

-Captain Rex Levy, Vessel Captain
+Captain Rex Levi, Vessel Captain

-Captain Levy engages in vast nautical endeavors, not only as a sailing voyager, but running large motor vessels.
+Captain Levi engages in vast nautical endeavors, not only as a sailing voyager, but running large motor vessels.
 To support his water habits, his other hat is as a Real Estate Consultant for Pepperdine University assisting with acquisitions and dispositions and his own real estate endeavors.
-Captain Levy also handles vessel donations for Pepperdine.
+Captain Levi also handles vessel donations for Pepperdine.
 He managed to squeeze in two degrees: Business Administration (BSBA) and Education (MAE).
 He is passionate about marine ecology and checked out of the corporate routine for a few months to serve as First Officer under Paul Watson, Sea Shepherd.
 Rex also enjoys putting together exotic sailing trips around the world, the more tropical, the better!

 Captain Rob Rice, Vessel Captain

 Captain Rob graduated from the USC School of engineering in 1992, which is the same year he became a licensed captain.
 He has a passion for sailboat racing and has competed for 20 years in national and world-class regattas in boats of all sizes from 8 feet to 80 feet.
 Captain Rice specializes in offshore weather forecasting and computer systems used in tactical navigation.
 The last 10 years he has also been supporting his son’s quest to represent the United States Sailing Team.
 Captain Rice works as a software engineer at Boeing to support his sailing habit.

 Captain Ric Dahlin, Vessel Captain